atularen/ngx-monaco-editor/README.md

-# Monaco Editor Component for Angular 2 and Angular 4.
+# Monaco Editor Component for Angular 2 and above.

 Using this Module you can utilize the Monaco Editor as an Angular Component.
 Feel free to contribute, raise feature requests and make it better.